Umayrkaleem/openssl-rng-demo/README.md

 # Conditioned Random Number Generator in C

-This project generates an array of cryptographically secure random integers (0–99) using OpenSSL, applies custom conditioning to ensure values aren't clustered too closely, and then sorts the result.
+OpenSSL demo which generates an array of cryptographically secure random integers (0–99), applies custom conditioning to ensure values aren't clustered too closely, and then sorts the result.

 ## Features